If you have not been paid the amount you were expecting, talk to your employer first to check what’s happened. It gives your employer the chance to:

 - be flexible and fair claiming the money back

-Speak to an Acas adviser if you:
+Speak to an Acas adviser to discuss your options if you:

-- can't agree a repayment plan
+- cannot agree a repayment plan

 How far back you can claim